The Veggie Stand remains closed.

-There are no eggs available at this time.
-When they are available, the price is:
+There are a few eggs available at this time.
+The price remains:

 $2.00/doz. also available in 1/2 doz. cartons for $1.00